+Table 21.
+Comparison of maximum write performance between benchmark systems raw data

-The two systems intended for high-performance parallel simulations, ARCHER and COSMA, are broadly comparable, as are the two data analysis systems.
+The systems intended for high-performance parallel simulations, ARCHER and the two COSMAs, are broadly comparable, as are the two data analysis systems.
 The scope for parallelism is simply lower on JASMIN and the RDF DAC and users should not expect compute and analysis platforms to have similar performance.
+Cirrus sits between the two other classes of system, in line with expectations for a Tier-2 resource.

 Conclusions